SAP-samples/cap-service-integration-codejam/exercises/03-import-odata-api/README.md

     ![Service Center in SAP Business Application Studio](assets/service-center.png)

-     (The SAP API Business Hub has recently been renamed to SAP Business Accelerator Hub but the renaming process is one that is based on [Eventual Consistency](https://en.wikipedia.org/wiki/Eventual_consistency).)

 1. What does "A2X" stand for and represent?

 1. If you [tried out](https://api.sap.com/api/API_BUSINESS_PARTNER/tryout) the Business Partner (A2X) API in the browser, did you notice some of the parameters available for GET requests to the main resources (such as `/A_AddressEmailAddress` or `/A_BusinessPartner`) included ones beginning with `$`?
 What were they, did you recognize them?